reading-club/reading-club.github.io/_5weekplus/week3.md

 The DRC model is largely inspired by clinical observations.
 Based on the philosophy of symbolism, this model argues against connectionism for which artificial neural networks are important tools.

-Now look at this connectionism model:
+Now look at this connectionist model:

 <figure markdown="1">